-That way, they’ll also be able to find the silver lining in a bad situation which will help them grow up as happier and more optimistic individuals than those who grew up watching their parents whining about the glass being half-empty.
+That way, they’ll also find the silver lining in a bad situation which will help them grow up as happier and more optimistic individuals than those who grew up watching their parents whining about the glass being half-empty.

 While teaching gratitude to your child, create a dinnertime ritual of sharing how your day went and talk about at least one good thing that made your day.
 Ask them about their day at school and if they can name their blessings.

 Incorporate Activities to Make it Fun

 How about a gratitude jar?
 Whenever your child or anyone in your family thinks of something they’re grateful for, tell them to write it down on a piece of paper and put it in the jar.
-Once the jar is filled with the notes, sit together and empty the jar to read them out loud.
+Once the jar is filled with the notes, sit together and empty the jar to read them aloud.

-You can also make a gratitude tree where they can take a leaf from the tree (which is made of paper) and write down what they’re thankful for.
-When we teach our kids something as important as gratitude, thanksgiving can be celebrated every day!
+You can also make a gratitude tree to take a leaf from the tree (which is made of paper) and write down what they’re thankful for.
+When we teach our kids something as important as gratitude, you can celebrate thanksgiving every day!

 Treat them to a gratitude walk.
 Wondering what that is?
-You simply take your kid out in nature, watch a beautiful sunset together, listen to birds singing, or stop to smell the roses.
+You take your kid out in nature, watch a beautiful sunset together, listen to birds singing, or stop to smell the roses.
 Show them how to find thankfulness in non-material things in life.